"All of us lost a great friend and creative genius in Richard McCooey, but we have not lost his influence and we have not lost his legacy."

 Raymond C. Brophy was the Commercial Realtor who made it all happen.
 A graduate of Georgetown University himself, Ray was only one year behind Richard.
 He was the perfect personality to handle Richard and his negotiations with the university.
 Ray was loyal to both Richard and to the work - he postponed his honeymoon.
 Jeannette, fortunately, was becoming a dear friend of Richard too!
 Their son Andrew, Richard's Godson, now carries on the family business.
 Their daughter Brenda and Andrew are both Georgetown grads.

 Richard's clear and brilliant vision and his incredible talent for interior design were drawn from his own astute sense of taste and style.
 He filled the walls with original, historical, and rare pieces from his own private art collection.
 He decorated the interiors of the 1789, the Tombs, and eventually F. Scott's restaurants with antique furniture, impeccably.
-Finally, in 1962, Richard opened the doors to the 1789.
 So began his life operating his own restaurants: The 1789, The Tombs and F. Scott's in Georgetown, Washington D.C.

-Amazingly, over twenty years later, Richard embarked on his second career.
-He sold his landmark restaurants to the great John Laytham, one of the owner's of the Clyde's Restaurant Group.
-Richard's design firm, Persona Studios, was born; creating and designing restaurants, resorts, hotels and clubs all across the U.S. and around the world since 1985.
-He met Karen in 1986, they married in 1990, and Karen joined the firm in 1994.
-Working on his three restaurants over time gave Richard insights and practical experience that he came to implement his designs for others.
-Working with Richard for over 20 years gave Karen lessons, insights, and experience bar-none.
+Over twenty years later, Richard embarked on his second career the day he sold his landmark restaurants to Clyde's Restaurant Group.
+Richard's design firm, Persona Studios, was born; creating and designing restaurants, resorts, hotels and clubs all across the U.S. and around the world.
+Karen later joined the firm; working with Richard for over 20 years gave Karen lessons, insights, and experience bar-none.

 Today, Karen McCooey takes her design philosophy from Richard McCooey.
 Ever the philosopher raconteur, Richard's thinking can be summed up in one word: "soul."
 It is this single idea, purpose, to bring soul to your space, that permeates the Karen McCooey designing mission from beginning to end and differentiates her from all others.